patvienneau/optimizely-experimentation-service-share-public/README.md

 ## Optimizely Integration
 We interface with Optimizely's JS SDK through a FE service built for our application, in order to provide compatibility with other experimentation tools that are used internally for other uses.
 This also allows us to provide to our own developers are much more succinct and condensed interface to initiate and trigger experimentation tests, as we want to standardize how we transfer data with the Optimizely service.

+## Problems reported
+We are currently experiencing two main problems:
+1. A/B test bucket assignment is currently approaching a 40/60 split, rather than an expected 50/50 split.
+2. Some tracked events are reporting vastly different numbers on the Optimizely platform than on our other reporting tools.

 ## Technical Assumptions/Decisions
 - Optimizely `userId` is defined as a UUID stored on the browser's local storage.
   - We **wanted** to be able to cover non-authorized flows with A/B testing, so business-defined IDs could not be used